canro91/canro91.github.io/_posts/2025-10-29-SignOfGrowth.md

 But there's another subtle sign of growth:

-**You don't take critiques on your code personally.**
+**You let others into your code and you don't take critiques on your code personally.**

+## Being an overprotective coder

 Oh boy!
-In my first job, I didn't want anyone else to touch my code.
+[In my first job]({% post_url 2024-09-02-LessonsFromMyFirstCodingJob %}), I didn't want anyone else to touch my code.

 Each team member worked solo, with almost no collaboration.
-And after finishing Clean Code, I thought only my code met all the standards.
+And after finishing [Clean Code]({% post_url 2020-01-06-CleanCodeReview %}), I thought only my code met all the standards.
 I didn't want anyone else to infect it.

 Then at my next job, it was almost the same story.

 Along with a small team, I worked on the core features of the main app.
 Only a few touched it.
-And it hurt to see my code rewritten during the app redesign to make it "scale."
+And it hurt to see my code rewritten during the app redesign to make it scale.

+## Learning not to be one with the code

 After moving between projects and companies, I eventually learned that I'm not my code.

 Critiquing my code isn't critiquing me.
-Bugs happen.
+[Bugs happen]({% post_url 2020-09-19-ThreeDebuggingTips %}).
 Edge cases get missed.
 Requirements get misunderstood.
 And when that happens, someone will pick my code and say "Who wrote this crap?"
 The same way I said that when I inherited somebody else's codebase.

 Get your code in front of others, let them change it, tweak it, and critique it.